blazerailerx/DevOps_Projects/Aux_project_1.md

 ## Shell Scripting (Automatically onboarding Users)

-Summary:Shell scripting refers the chaining of commands into a script for execution through a shell.
+Summary: Shell scripting refers the chaining of commands into a script for execution through a shell.
 Anthing from a single command or a series of command to be executed by the shell through scripts.
 In this project, an admin will create a script to onboard a list of 20 users on to a system by creating a group for the users called "developers", creatin user accounts for the users with home directories for each user,